When You Wish Upon a Weinstein: Cultural references

-Peter's song, "I Need a Jew", is a parody of "When You Wish Upon a Star".
-The scene where Lois tries to stop the Bar Mitzvah is a parody of the ending of The Graduate.
+The episode title alludes to the Disney song "When You Wish Upon a Star"; and Peter's song, "I Need a Jew", is a parody of the same song.
+The scene in which Lois tries to stop the Bar Mitzvah is a parody of the ending of the film The Graduate (1967).

 Production

 "When You Wish Upon a Weinstein" was written by Ricky Blitt and directed by Dan Povenmire.

 In addition to the regular cast, voice actress Andrea Beutener, actor Mark Hamill, voice actor Phil LaMarr, actor Ed McMahon, actor Peter Riegert, actress Mary Scheer, actor Ben Stein, and voice actress Nicole Sullivan guest starred in the episode.
 Recurring guest voices in the episode include Mike Barker, Ricky Blitt, Mike Henry, Danny Smith, and Wally Wingert.

+When the episode initially began production, it had the production code 2ACX02, as seen on its table read for March 17, 1999.
+The production code was eventually pushed up to 2ACX05.

-Though the episode was aired during the third season, it was produced in 2000 and is a holdover from the second season production.
+Despite the episode airing during the third season in 2003, it was produced in 2000 and is a holdover from the second season production.
 Fox network executives were concerned that the episode could be construed as anti Semitic, and decided not to air the episode after it had completed post production.
 It aired on Cartoon Network's programming block Adult Swim in 2003, and then it aired on Fox in 2004.

 On the DVD commentary for the episode, Seth MacFarlane mentions that he showed the script of the episode to two rabbis, both of whom approved the episode "because Peter learns the right lesson at the end".
 MacFarlane also points out that 70% of the show's writers are Jewish, including Ricky Blitt, who wrote the episode, as is Ben Stein, who plays the Rabbi.

 Reception and lawsuit

 Lisa Keys of The Forward wrote that the episode is "not necessarily demeaning to Jews" but "too vapid to be funny".

 On October 3, 2007, the Bourne Company publishing house, sole owner of the song "When You Wish Upon a Star", filed a lawsuit against several Fox divisions, Cartoon Network, Fuzzy Door Productions, Family Guy producer Seth MacFarlane and composer Walter Murphy, claiming copyright infringement over "I Need a Jew", seeking unspecified damages and to halt the program's distribution.
 The suit claims harm to the value of the song due to the offensive nature of the lyrics.

 On March 17, 2009, U.S. District Judge Deborah Batts ruled that the creators of Family Guy did not infringe on Bourne's copyright.

-In granting a motion for summary judgment in the defendants' favor, Batts wrote, "Plaintiff reaps the benefit of their song's association with Pinocchio and Disney, and enjoys its reputation for wholesomeness; it is precisely that beneficial association that opens the song up to ridicule by parodists seeking to take the wind out of such lofty, magical, or pure associations."